Clouder0/AnkiLink/README.md

 Single line question.
 Multiple line answer.
 The first line of this block is recognized as the question.

+Multiple line question is <br> possible somehow. too hacky maybe.

+markdown rendering is supported.
+  - use a list!
+      - or something like that.

 Clozes are **easy** to **create** too.
 ```